cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

  3. Output y
 ~~~

-# Discrete Logarithm Proofs
+# NIZK Discrete Logarithm Equality Proof {#dleq}

-In some cases, it may be desirable for the Requestor to have proof that the Signer
+In some cases, it may be desirable for the V to have proof that P
-used its private key to compute Z. Specifically, this is done by confirming
+used its private key to compute Z from M. Specifically, this is done by confirming
-that log_G(Y) == log_G(Z).
-This may be used, for example, to ensure that the
+that log_G(Y) == log_M(Z).
+This may be used, for example, to ensure that
-Signer uses the same private key for computing the VOPRF output.
+P uses the same private key for computing the VOPRF output and does not
+attempt to "tag" individual verifiers with select keys.
 This proof must
-not reveal the Signer's long-term private key to the Requestor.
-Consequently,
+not reveal the P's long-term private key to V. Consequently,
 we extend the protocol in the previous section with a (non-interactive) discrete
 logarithm equality (DLEQ) algorithm built on a Chaum-Pedersen {{ChaumPedersen}} proof.
 This proof is divided into two procedures: DLEQ_Generate and DLEQ_Verify.
 These are specified